Goodies You Can't Google

 Today is Valentine’s Day so we naturally have roses on our mind.
 But rather than buying a bouquet of roses that will wilt and die in the coming weeks, we prefer crafting a gorgeous handmade bouquet that is as lasting as your love for that special someone!
 We have shared tutorials for metallic paper rose buds and felt rose buds, but this will be our first bud using our favorite specialty paper.
 Crepe paper rose buds are a great beginner’s flower, especially if you are looking for an easy homemade gift for a loved one.
 Plus, this was the perfect flower to show off for our visit from Drew Carney!
 Our favorite local news anchor stopped by for his morning segment Out and About with Drew Carney as a part of Sunrise on KGW.

-- Crepe Paper [Double Sided: Cherry & Raspberry, Flamingo & Peony Pink; White & Vanilla; Extra Fine: Cypress]
+- Lia Griffith Double-Sided Crepe Paper – Cherry & Raspberry, Flamingo & Peony Pink, White & Vanilla

 - Gather the tools and materials listed above.